vectordotdev/vector/website/guides/integrate/platforms/docker/aws_cloudwatch_logs.md

 [Docker][urls.docker] is an open platform for developing, shipping, and running applications and services.
 Docker enables you to separate your services from your infrastructure so you can ship quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your services.
 By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

+## What is AWS Cloudwatch Logs?

+[Amazon CloudWatch][urls.aws_cloudwatch] is a monitoring and management service that provides data and actionable insights for AWS, hybrid, and on-premises applications and infrastructure resources.
+With CloudWatch, you can collect and access all your performance and operational data in form of logs and metrics from a single platform.

 ## What We'll Accomplish